 How does the sexual ambiguity of your protagonists tie in?

 Maybe it's an idealistic position--but I think in both films, neither character is questing for sexual identity but as in the case of High Art, intimacy--and in the case of Laurel Canyon, experience.
 In neither film do I speak about sexual preference so much as the importance of human experience.

-worked in television on "Six Feet Under" and "Homicide"--compare the
+You've worked in television on "Six Feet Under" and "Homicide"--compare the disciplines.

 Technically speaking, these are television series that are shot on film so that part's fairly similar, but in TV you have actors who've been inhabiting these characters year-in, year-out so there's a lot of shorthand.
 They pretty much direct themselves--they know where their characters are going to go better than you do, you know, so your job is almost more managerial.
 You want aesthetic soundness.